zeroc-ice/ice/matlab/README.md

 The MEX file depends on `bzip2.dll` and `ice37++11.dll`.
 The build copied these DLLs to `matlab\src\IceMatlab`.

-### Running the Test
+### Running the Tests

+Two tests have been ported to MATLAB so far:

+ - `matlab\test\Ice\operations`
+ - `matlab\test\Ice\exceptions`

-One test has been ported to MATLAB so far, and the code is located in `matlab\test\Ice\operations`.
-Since Ice for MATLAB only supports client functionality, you will have to build and start a test server from a different language mapping.
+Since Ice for MATLAB only supports client functionality, you will have to build and start a matching test server from a different language mapping.

-In a Command Prompt, start the test server.
+In a Command Prompt, start a test server.

-In MATLAB, change to the test directory:
+In MATLAB, change to a test directory:

     cd matlab\test\Ice\operations

+Or:

+    cd matlab\test\Ice\exceptions

 Now you can start the MATLAB test client.
 Assuming the server is running on the same host, use this command: